elboman/ariannabelotti.com/src/_posts/2017-11-04-what-i-learned-from-sketching-every-day-for-a-year/index.md

 published: true
 ---

-# What I learned from sketching every day for a year

 ![Cover image](cover-grey.png)

 I believe that **sketching is the most important thing you can do to become an artist**.